Bayesian iterative screening in ultra-high dimensional linear regressions: Discussion

 \section{Discussion}

 In this paper, we propose a Bayesian iterative screening (BITS) method for screening variables in an ultra-high dimensional regression model that can accommodate prior information on the effect size and the model size.
 Despite being built on a Gaussian model assumption, BITS has been shown to be screening consistent even when the family is misspecified.
 In contrast to SIS, BITS does not require strong assumptions on marginal correlations.
 Compared to the frequentist iterative screening method FR, BITS naturally accommodates penalization on the effect size enhancing screening accuracy, particularly when important predictors are correlated among themselves.
 The proposed PP stopping rule, which is shown to be screening consistent, can provide informative screening by incorporating prior knowledge on the hyperparameters.
 BITS is implemented by a sophisticated algorithm that attains the same computational complexity as HOLP and allows fast statistical computations in ultra-high dimensional problems.
-Finally, BITS has been shown to have much better performance than several other competing methods by uniting results from different shrinkages.
+BITS has been shown to have better performance than HOLP and FR in most simulation settings, especially when the BITS models from different shrinkages are united.
 Thus, in practice, it could be useful to take union of models from BITS using various degrees of shrinkage.
 Then Bayesian or other variable selection algorithms may find it easier to discover useful models.
+Finally, models from BITS are shown to have substantial posterior mass coverage in all simulation settings.

+As a future project, we plan to establish the posterior screening consistency of BITS without the assumption of strong selection consistency and calibrate the stopping rule to return a set of variables that constitutes a subspace of models containing at least a prespecified posterior probability.
 BITS can be extended to accommodate larger class of models, for example generalized linear regression models.
 In theory, the iterative algorithm \eqref{eqn:bits-general} is quite general and does not require Gaussianity assumption.
 We may use Laplace approximations to achieve fast statistical computations in generalized linear models.
 Also, our future projects include developing Bayesian screening methods for non-linear, partial linear and functional linear models.

-\paragraph*{Supplemental materials} The supplemental materials contain proofs of some of the theoretical results stated in the paper and some additional simulation results.